kazuyamarino/nsy-docs/NSY_MIDDLEWARE.md

 **For example :**

-Contents of the `Web.php` route file.
+Contents of the `General.php` route file.

 ```php
  Route::get('/', function() {